jrouly/research-questions/README.md

 configuration from option 1, but direct the server to listen on port 80 for standard http connections instead of 8000.

+### Starting the application server (nginx only)

+If you use nginx to proxy pass to an application server on port 8001, you will need to start that application server.

+The project requirements include the `gunicorn` module, so let's use this.

+    $ gunicorn researchquestions.wsgi --bind=127.0.0.1:8001

+Make sure to execute this command in the same folder containing `manage.py`.

 ## Application Structure